arduino/docs-content/content/tutorials/generic/x8-manager-voucher-redeem/x8-manager-voucher-redeem.md

 ![Arduino Cloud Plans Add-Ons Customized](assets/voucher_red_plans_addons_custom.png)

 The voucher’s add-on option applies to the `Portenta X8 Board Manager` with `50` devices.

-Once the add-on option is configured, proceed to the `Billing information` page.
+Proceed to the `Billing information` page.

 ![Arduino Cloud Billing Information](assets/voucher_red_billInfo.png)

 The `Billing Information` page requires you to enter basic details before entering payment information.
+Payment information entry is an optional step: if you don't fill in the payment information, at the voucher's expiry date, your cloud for business account will expire.
+If you want to keep it, You will need to access the payment information section and fill it in.

 You will be asked to provide:

 - Billing Type
 - Billing Address
 - Billing Contact

 If you have previously registered billing information, you can update it if any changes have occurred.
-Once these details are confirmed, proceed to the `Payment` page, where you will enter payment information and have the opportunity to apply your voucher code.
+Once these details are confirmed, proceed to the `Payment` page, where you will optionally enter payment information and have the opportunity to apply your voucher code.

 ![Arduino Cloud Payment Screen with Coupon Option](assets/voucher_red_payment_couponOpt.png)